b-yogesh/N.O.A.H-2-S.E.A/README.md

 ## Solution Summary:

-N.O.A.H 2 S.E.A is an easy to use social impact app that enables citizens to capture, record, identify products with respect to endangered spieces and report them by sharing the location & help authorities to take actions, and find alternative products thereby contributing to curb the illegal wildlife trafficing.
+N.O.A.H 2 S.E.A is an easy to use social impact app that enables citizens to capture, record, identify products with respect to endangered species and report them by sharing the location & help authorities to take actions, and find alternative products thereby contributing to curb the illegal wildlife trafficking.

-It further enables citizen & organisations to form associations for wildlife awareness, create impact from grass root levels!
-Earn credits each time you connect and spend wisely by being close to nature.
+It further enables citizen & organizations to form associations for wildlife awareness, create impact from grass root levels!
+Earn credits each time you connect and spend wisely by being close to nature